mikemix/game-of-life/README.md

 - [x] Tests
 - [x] Increase cell lifetime to survive more than one generation instead of killing instantly
-- [ ] Predefined seeds like Gosper's glider gun!
+- [x] Predefined seeds like Gosper's glider gun!
+- [ ] Cell colors!

 ## Resources